-The lesser known Shataukou, or Shatoujiao in Mandarin, may be an option for those heading directly to the Yantiangang Free Trade Zone.
+The lesser-known Shataukou, or Shatoujiao in Mandarin, may be an option for those heading directly to the Yantiangang Free Trade Zone.

 Once the coaches reach the Hong Kong border, passengers will need to disembark, gather luggage, pass through Hong Kong immigration, re-board the coach, travel to the Shenzhen border, disembark the coach, pass through the Shenzhen immigration, make your way to the taxi stand and wait for a taxi.

 Recommendation: If on a tight budget that outweighs your need for quick travel time and convenience, then taking a coach from Hong Kong to Shenzhen is a decent option.
-Total cost of travel shouldn’t exceed more than 200 HKD.
-Do be prepared for some inevitable delays – wait & queue for initial coach departure, again at the Hong Kong border, again to re-board the coach, again at the China border, and again at the taxi stand once in Shenzhen … not to mention the pain of having to deal with your luggage at each step of the way if you are carrying heavy luggage.
+The total cost of travel shouldn’t exceed more than 200 HKD.
+Be prepared for some inevitable delays – wait & queue for initial coach departure, again at the Hong Kong border, again to re-board the coach, again at the China border, and again at the taxi stand once in Shenzhen … not to mention the pain of having to deal with your luggage at each step of the way if you are carrying heavy luggage.

-Travel Steps & Timeline: Enter into HK Airport Arrival Hall and walk to Terminal 2 Airport coach and shuttle ticket counters (5-10 min) → purchase ticket and wait to board coach (15-25 min) → Travel to border by coach Coach (40-60 min.) → Disembark coach at Hong Kong side of border and pass through Hong Kong immigration & customs (10-15 min.) → Board coach again and travel to China side of border to pass through China immigration & customs (15-20 min.) → Make way to taxi stand, queue and wait for taxi (10-20 min.) → Take taxi to Shenzhen destination (15-20 min.)
+Travel Steps & Timeline: Enter into HK Airport Arrival Hall and walk to Terminal 2 Airport coach and shuttle ticket counters (5-10 min) → purchase ticket and wait to board coach (15-25 min) → Travel to the border by coach Coach (40-60 min.) → Disembark coach at Hong Kong side of the border and pass through Hong Kong immigration & customs (10-15 min.) → Board coach again and travel to China side of the border to pass through China immigration & customs (15-20 min.) → Make way to the taxi stand, queue and wait for a taxi (10-20 min.) → Take a taxi to Shenzhen destination (15-20 min.)

 3. Hong Kong to Shenzhen Shared Shuttle Minivans

 Summary: Shared shuttle ticket booths can be found in the Airport’s Terminal 2 directly next to the Coach ticket booths, offering shared ride services from Hong Kong Airport to Shenzhen border.
-Service hours operate between 07:00 – 24:00 and the total cost of the trip to your hotel using this travel option to the border shouldn’t exceed HK$300, depending on quantity of luggage and your Shenzhen destination.
+Service hours operate between 07:00 – 24:00 and the total cost of the trip to your hotel using this travel option to the border shouldn’t exceed HK$300, depending on the quantity of luggage and your Shenzhen destination.
 Shuttles carry six passengers and depart only after the full carrying capacity is reached.
-Otherwise shuttles depart every 15-20 minutes.
+Otherwise, shuttles depart every 15-20 minutes.

 One advantage of taking a shuttle from Hong Kong Airport to the Shenzhen border is that there is no need to disembark until you arrive at mainland China immigration.
 For Hong Kong immigration you are simply required to show your passport from inside the vehicle.
-Afterwards, you’ll then be taken on through and delivered to the mainland border where you’ll depart the vehicle, and perform the China immigration on foot with your luggage.
+Afterward, you’ll then be taken on through and delivered to the mainland border where you’ll depart the vehicle, and perform the China immigration on foot with your luggage.
 Passing through immigration, make your way to a taxi loading area (queue length depends on time of day) while skirting past the fake taxi hawkers vying for your business.
 Make sure to have your destination address in Chinese ready to show the driver.

-Recommendation: Shared shuttle is another decent option for a budget traveler, slightly more expedient than coaches because you are able to stay in the vehicle during Hong Kong immigration process.
+Recommendation: Shared shuttle is another decent option for a budget traveler, slightly more expedient than coaches because you are able to stay in the vehicle during the Hong Kong immigration process.
 The major disadvantage is the often cramped conditions you find yourself in, which can lead to an uncomfortable 45 min.+ journey to the border.
-In this respect a seat on a coach offers more comfort.
+In this respect, a seat on a coach offers more comfort.
 Also pay attention to your arrival time in Hong Kong, as service is suspended at midnight.